 13th Triennial Meeting of the International Society for Seed Science

-Seed innovation systems for the 21st century.
+An online conference with the theme of seed innovation systems for the 21st century.

 The International Society for Seed Science (ISSS) is a professional society dedicated to fostering and promoting research, education, and communication in the scientific understanding of seeds.

 The triennial conferences are the main, general meeting of the ISSS and attract a global audience of seed scientists from academia and industry.
-The 13th Triennial Conference will return to the UK 25 years since the last triennial meeting was held in Reading in 1995.

-- Seed memory – how environment influences traits during development
+- Seed memory: how environment influences traits during development

 Seed development is highly sensitive to the maternal environment with subsequent impacts on seed quality traits (longevity, germination, quality/vigour) and internal chemistry.
 But which molecular and biochemical signalling networks control seed responses, are they quantifiable, do they provide prediction of adjustments to climate change and how long are they imprinted on subsequent seed performance?

-- Seed life span – the science of maximising survival
+- Seed life span: the science of maximising survival

-- Seed form and function – the morphology of success
+- Seed form and function: the morphology of success

 “Their problems of form are in the first instance mathematical….and their problems of growth are essentially physical problems” (D’Arcy Wentworth Thompson, 1917), so which mathematical and physical rules govern the form and function of seeds across the Plant Kingdom and what insights are revealed about the evolution of seed traits, including dormancy, that might contribute to species success?

-- Seed germination and stress – environmental thresholds and species resilience
+- Seed germination and stress: environmental thresholds and species resilience

 Seeds commit to germinate over a species-specific or seed lot-specific set of environmental conditions, delimited by thresholds.
 But when they fail to germinate beyond these thresholds are they dormant, under stress or held in suspended animation; and do such responses tell us something about species resilience and niche competitiveness?